 The Benefits

 One huge advantage of birding in the spring is that the warmer weather means fewer adverse conditions.
-If you struggled to get out birding during the winter because of the dreary, cold, and wet weather, spring is an enthusiastically welcomed shift.
-Also, the time change means that peak birding hours of dusk and dawn aren’t as difficult to catch as they are in summer.
-The weather is also much better than winter’s dawn and dusk.
-It’s truly the best of both worlds.
+If you struggled to get out birding during the winter because of the cold and wet weather, spring is an enthusiastically welcomed shift.
+Also, the time change means that peak birding hours of dusk and dawn aren’t as difficult to catch as they are in the summer.

 The key thing that makes birding in spring so exciting is that it’s migration season.
 Thousands of birds move to and from their nesting and wintering habitats during the spring, often stopping over in their favourite places all across BC.
 It’s a great time to catch less common birds, too.
-Migration time means that rarer birds have more chances to end up in unexpected places on the BC Bird Trail.
+Migration time means that rarer birds have a higher chance of ending up in unexpected places on the BC Bird Trail.
 Keep an eye on the BC Rare Bird Alert blog for rare bird sightings in your area!

 Planning Your Birding

-We know the weather in spring is generally much better than in winter, but that doesn’t mean you shouldn’t prepare.
+While the weather in BC is much nicer in the spring than in the winter, that doesn’t mean you don’t need to prepare.
 BC weather can be fickle.
-It’s always best to keep an extra jacket (especially a waterproof one) or set of clothing in a car or backpack, just in case the temperature drops, or you get caught in a spot of rain.
+It’s always best to keep an extra jacket (especially a waterproof one) or set of clothing in a car or backpack, just in case the temperature drops, or you get caught in the rain.

 Where to Go and What Birds You May See